 - Like beams, they maintain shear shape along with resistance to large tensile and compressive forces therefore relatively large in scale.

-- Truss construction is used in large structure to reduce weight.
+- Truss construction is used in large structures to reduce weight.

 Cantilever beams formula: